 This allowance is only for those who are married or in a civil partnership - living together as a couple doesn't count.

 Marriage tax allowance is for couples who were both born on, or after, 5 April 1935.

 If either (or both) of you were born before that date, you may be able to claim the married couple’s allowance instead.
-You're unable to claim both marriage allowance and married couple’s allowance at the same ti
+You can't claim both marriage allowance and married couple’s allowance at the same time.